- Use a metal measuring tape for accurate measurements. Do not use flexible cloth tapes. Note down the width and length.

 To measure for new draperies:

-Determine width: You will first need to determine your rod width.
+need to determine your rod width.